UMR student about to make a shot with a basketball in hand.

 Well-being is a state where we are flourishing, feel content, connected to purpose, people and community; peaceful and energized; resilient and safe.

-The OMC Skyway Clinic is located on the 2nd floor of 318 Commons and is UMR's Student Health Service.
-This service is FREE to all students who have paid the UMR Student Services Fee (SSF).
-UMR students must show a valid student ID Card (UCard) upon arrival in order to ensure access to all student Health Services and avoid any billing, copays or charges.
+The Olmsted Medical Center (OMC) Skyway Clinic is located on the second floor of 318 Commons and is UMR's Student Health Service.
+This service is free to all students who have paid the UMR Student Activity Fee.
+UMR students must show a valid student ID Card (UCard) upon arrival in order to ensure access to all Student Health Services and avoid any billing, copays or charges.
+If students have not paid the Student Activity Fee this semester, they may be seen as an OMC patient by calling to schedule an appointment (regular OMC Skyway Clinic charges will apply), or they may opt in to the Student Services Fee by completing the Student Services Fee Assessment form

 Appointments